Disputes with India should be resolved through talks, says Pak Foreign Office

 Story highlights

-India, on the other hand, refuting all allegations said that it has been repeatedly expressing its desire for having normal neighbourly relations with Pakistan and wants to create an environment free of terror and hostility
+India, on the other hand said that it has been repeatedly expressing its desire for having normal neighbourly relations with Pakistan and wants to create an environment free of terror and hostility

-India, on the other hand, refuting all allegations said that it has been repeatedly expressing its desire for having normal neighbourly relations with Pakistan and wants to create an environment free of terror and hostility
+India, on the other hand said that it has been repeatedly expressing its desire for having normal neighbourly relations with Pakistan and wants to create an environment free of terror and hostility

 To resolve all issues with India, Pakistan has shown its readiness for dialogue and has demanded that New Delhi should also create a positive atmosphere for talks, PTI reported.
 On Thursday, Pakistan's Foreign Office spokesperson Mumtaz Zahra Baloch said, "However, in order to pave the way for a meaningful and result oriented dialogue, India must take steps to create a positive environment in the region."